-The MA Marketing provides a firm foundation for postgraduate research and study and a proportion of our graduates continue their studies in MPhil/PhD programmes.
-The MA Marketing is an excellent basis from which to further careers in management.
+The MSc provides a firm foundation for postgraduate research and study and a sizeable proportion of our graduates continue their studies in MPhil/PhD programmes.
+The MSc is an excellent basis from which to further careers in management.
 The School's graduates have found employment in a wide range of disciplines and industries as well as the public sector.
-Recent graduates from the school's Management programmes have joined many prestigious organisations including HSBC, IBM, Chase De Vere, Samsung, Vodafone, London Underground, and Accenture.
+Recent graduates have joined many prestigious organisations including HSBC, IBM, Chase De Vere, Vodafone, London Underground, and Accenture.
 The degree also provides skills that are transferable to a variety of employment opportunities including administration, management, accounting, media and journalism.
-For more details on further learning and careers opportunities please refer to the Careers Service.
+For more details on further learning and career opportunities please refer to the Careers Service.